ingo/ingo.github.io/_recipes/camp_fire_food_fruit_smore_cones.md

 category: Desserts
 description: A fun and delicious campfire treat, perfect for kids and adults alike.
   Enjoy the gooey goodness of marshmallows and chocolate chips mixed with fresh fruit, all stuffed into a waffle cone and heated over the fire.
+This recipe cleverly transforms the classic s'more into a unique handheld version.
+The marshmallows and chocolate chips are combined with fresh summer fruit like cherries or raspberries, then stuffed into a waffle cone and lightly toasted over the campfire for a fun and easy dessert.
 difficulty: easy
 favorite: "\u2713"
 image: camp_fire_food_fruit_smore_cones.jpg